-- (6) Valuation of Nonbusiness Assets; Limitation on Minority Discounts.
-Section 6 is titled "Valuation Rules for Certain Transfers of Nonbusiness Assets; Limitation on Minority Discounts."
-It is almost identical to section 7 of Senator Sanders' 2010 "Responsible Estate Tax Act." - (a) Section 6 is also similar to section 276 of H.R.
+- (6) Limitation on Minority Discounts; Valuation of Nonbusiness Assets.
+Section 6 is titled "Limitations on Discounts; Valuation Rules for Certain Transfers of Nonbusiness Assets."
+It is similar to section 7 of Senator Sanders' 2010 "Responsible Estate Tax Act." - (a) Section 6 is also similar to section 276 of H.R.
 3874, introduced in March 2000 by Representative Charles Rangel of New York, the Ranking Democrat on the House Ways and Means Committee, to implement a legislative proposal in the 1998 Clinton Administration's "Greenbook."
-And it is almost identical to section 303 of H.R.
+And it is similar to section 303 of H.R.
 1264, introduced by Representative Rangel in March 2001 as an alternative to the Republican proposals that became the 2001 Tax Act, and to three bills subsequently introduced by Representative Earl Pomeroy (D-North Dakota): H.R.
 5008 in June 2002, H.R.
 1577 in April 2005, and H.R.
-4242 in November 2007. - (b) The bill would add a new section 2031(d) to the Code, applicable to transfers after the date of enactment.
-Section 2031(d)(1) would read as follows:
+4242 in November 2007.
+Those bills are described in Part 3.h(1)(c) below. - (b) The bill would add a new section 2705 to the Code, applicable to transfers after the date of enactment.
+Section 2705(a) would read as follows: